tarellel/theworkaround.com/_posts/2018-06-04-rubys-year-of-performance-2018.md

 tags: [ruby]
 comments: true
 ---
 Many people claim Ruby is no longer relevant and quite a few people have moved on to Elixir, Go, Rust, and Node.
 This is because Ruby was not originally built for speed, it was built for ease of use.
-It does have its limitations and Rails is a monstrosity with all it's services, workers, etc.
-But I've never had an issue with this, I started using Ruby because of it's ease of use.
+It does have its limitations and Rails is a monstrosity with all it’s services, workers, etc. But I’ve never had an issue with this, I started using Ruby because of its ease of use.
 I can from a world of using PHP and ugly spaghetti code to Ruby where coding is more of a thing of art.

 But 2018 has been a big year for Ruby releases and trying to meet their [3x3](https://blog.heroku.com/ruby-3-by-3) performance goals ([RedHat Writeup](https://developers.redhat.com/blog/2018/03/22/ruby-3x3-performance-goal/)).
 And in the last year alone, [Arron Patterson (tenderlove)](https://twitter.com/tenderlove) and various contributors have made amazing advances in improving Ruby's performance.
 And the addition of a [JIT compiler](https://www.ruby-lang.org/en/news/2018/05/31/ruby-2-6-0-preview2-released/) to Ruby is no ease feat that looks like it will also have a HUGE effect on Ruby to regain some ground and no longer be known as a "slow language".
-I admit [Ruby Truffle](https://github.com/oracle/truffleruby) has some extreme potential to improve Rubys performance using the [GraalVM](https://www.graalvm.org/) but since Oracle does have a tendency to take people to court and sueing them, for using their various technological components.
+I admit [Ruby Truffle](https://github.com/oracle/truffleruby) has some extreme potential to improve Rubys performance using the [GraalVM](https://www.graalvm.org/) but since Oracle does have a tendency to take people to court and suing them, for using their various technological components.

 Another modification that I have found that dramatically improves performance and reduces memory usage is by adding [jemalloc](http://jemalloc.net/).
-By default the MRI version uses the glibc memalloc library.
+By default, the MRI version uses the glibc memalloc library.

-To use jemalloc with ruby lets first install the library so we can use it when compiling out ruby binaries.
+To use jemalloc with ruby lets first install the library, so we can use it when compiling out ruby binaries.
 ```shell
 # OSx
 brew install jemalloc